 Sixth Form Curriculum

 Mathematical ability is a priceless asset - if you have it, make the most of it.
-Fortunately many boys at LRGS follow this advice with around 200 studying for AS and A-level at any time.
+Fortunately many students at LRGS follow this advice with around 200 studying for AS and A-level at any time.
 We offer a choice of either Mathematics or Further Mathematics with flexibility for Mechanics or Statistics modules to be studied.

 We follow the Edexcel A-level syllabus.
 Mathematics students take three modules in the Lower Sixth and three in the Upper Sixth.